Testing mean and variance by e-processes: Simulation studies

 Figure \ref{fig:3full} shows the average logarithmic e-processes for $n$ up to $50$ by using $\nu = \mu + \sigma$ for each alternative model.
 The relative rankings of these methods are consistent with their rejection rates, with e-GREE performing the best when $\sigma$ is relatively small.

-From the simulation results, our general recommendation is to use e-GREE to construct the e-process when the variance is relatively small, and to use GRAPA when the variance is relatively large compared to the bounded support.
+From the simulation results, our general recommendation is to use e-GREE to construct the e-process when the variance to be tested is relatively small, and to use GRAPA when the variance to be tested is relatively large compared to the bounded support.